MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 - `SERVER CERTIFICATE` = Encryptor_Name
 - `SERVER ASYMMETRIC KEY` = Encryptor_Name

 The `SERVER CERTIFICATE` and `SERVER ASYMMETRIC KEY` are a certificate and an asymmetric key created in `master` database.
-For more information see [`CREATE CERTIFICATE`](../../t-sql/statements/create-certificate-transact-sql.md) and [`CREATE ASYMMETRIC KEY`](../../t-sql/statements/create-asymmetric-key-transact-sql.md) respectively.
+For more information, see [`CREATE CERTIFICATE`](../../t-sql/statements/create-certificate-transact-sql.md) and [`CREATE ASYMMETRIC KEY`](../../t-sql/statements/create-asymmetric-key-transact-sql.md) respectively.

 > [!WARNING]
 > When encryption is used in conjunction with the `FILE_SNAPSHOT` argument, the metadata file itself is encrypted using the specified encryption algorithm and the system verifies that [Transparent Data Encryption (TDE)](../../relational-databases/security/encryption/transparent-data-encryption.md) was completed for the database.
 No additional encryption happens for the data itself.
 The backup fails if the database was not encrypted or if the encryption was not completed before the backup statement was issued.